Soukaradi/adidas-sales/README.md

 ## Project Overview: Building Momentum for Adidas

 In the sportswear industry, innovation is not just a buzzword—it’s a necessity.
-This project delves into Adidas’ U.S. sales performance during 2020-2021, uncovering untapped opportunities, mitigating risks, and laying the foundation for sustained growth.
+This project delves into Adidas’ U.S. sales performance from 2020 to 2021, uncovering untapped opportunities, mitigating risks, and laying the foundation for sustained growth.

-Through the integration of **SWOT Analysis** (Strengths, Weaknesses, Opportunities, Threats) and **Porter’s Five Forces Framework**, this case study presents a roadmap for Adidas to outpace competitors and reinforce its position as a market leader.
+This case study integrates SWOT Analysis (Strengths, Weaknesses, Opportunities, Threats) and Porter’s Five Forces Framework to present Adidas with a roadmap for outpacing competitors and reinforcing its position as a market leader.
 With interactive dashboards and actionable strategies, this analysis brings insights to life and inspires transformation.

----

-## Why This Project Matters

-Adidas is more than a brand; it’s a symbol of performance, resilience, and creativity.
-This project reflects my commitment to:

-- **Strategic Problem-Solving:** Addressing real-world business challenges with analytical depth.
-- **Data-Driven Insights:** Transforming raw data into actionable recommendations.
-- **Consulting Readiness:** Showcasing skills essential for roles at firms like McKinsey, BCG, and other strategy-focused companies.

 ---